DanMorriss/music-theory-quiz/README.md

 #### Enter a Username

 - If you click the 'Play' button from the homescreen you are asked to enter your username.
 - You cannot enter a blank username or whitespace.
+A warning popup with display "Please enter your name" if you try to click submit without entering your a name.
 - To close this page there is an 'x' in the top right that takes you back to the home screen.

 ![Enter a username](assets/images/game-pages/username.png)